 Consider adding homework

-Give the reader actionable plans.
-This can be more conducive to lessons sticking, plus it will put your content in a hands-on context, making it easier to comprehend.
 Telling a reader why they should do something is great, but showing them by giving them assignments to perform on their own can help them see the difference your advice will make on their lives.

-Try a mindmap
+Try a mind map

-Mindmaps are a tool to help you visualize and brainstorm different topics.
-For example, if I’m writing a book called How To Be An Indie Author (awful title, don’t do that), I might come up with the topic of “how to market your book” then from there I’d branch into several topics–say one is “social media.”
-From “social media,” I could branch to Instagram, Facebook, and newsletters.
-So we have our book (How To Be An Indie Author), our section (How To Market Your Book), our chapter (Social Media), and our headings (the different forms of social media).
-Each of those topics can branch into SEVERAL others, so mindmapping is an effective way to connect and develop many ideas.
+Mind maps are a tool to help you visualize and brainstorm different topics.
+For example, if I’m writing a book called How To Be An Indie Author (awful title, don’t do that), I might come up with the topic of “how to market your book.”

-Think of 10 to 20 questions your reader might ask about this issue or topic
+Think of questions your reader might ask

-This is a great exercise for instructional or self-help books–put yourself in your reader’s shoes (or in your own shoes before you overcame this obstacle), and ask the questions that person might ask.
 If your book is on potty training a toddler, what questions would a first-time parent ask?
-How to transition from sitting in a trainer potty to standing at a toilet?
+How to transition from sitting in a trainer potty to a toilet?
 How do you teach a child to wipe?
 What do you do if your kid keeps playing with the toilet water?
-If it was my cousin, they’d definitely ask, “Why did my child scream when I tossed a cheerio in for him to aim at?
-I thought this was good advice.
-Why’s he still sobbing?”

 Talk to other people

 Find support groups or individuals who are suffering from the problem you’re trying to solve.
-Interview them about what they’re stuck on, what they’ve already tried, what has worked and what hasn’t.
+Interview them about what they’re stuck on, what they’ve already tried, what has worked, and what hasn’t.
 Get as many perspectives on the issue as you can, and take careful notes.

-Do your research and ensure you’re an authority on your topic, create a strong outline, and get your first draft out!
 Self-help books are one of the highest selling genres, and they’re fairly simple to write.
 Ready to get started?
+Use our free training, How to Write and Publish a Book in 90 Days, to get started!